andregn26/GrooveGenius/README.md

 # GeniusGroove

-Playlistify is a Single Page Web Application (SPA) that enables you to explore the Spotify library, create personalized playlists, and save them directly to your Spotify account.
-Whether you want to curate your favorite songs, discover new tracks, or share your musical tastes with the world, Playlistify has got you covered.
+GeniusGroove is a Single Page Web Application (SPA) that enables you to explore the Spotify library, create personalized playlists, and save them directly to your Spotify account.
+Whether you want to curate your favorite songs, discover new tracks, or share your musical tastes with the world, GeniusGroove has got you covered.

 ![GeniusGroove](public/gifDemo.gif)